 The ORI works on all aspects of mobile autonomy.
 We use flagship projects to force the development and evaluation of emerging technology.
 One such standout project is the deployment and testing of a complete autonomy system on small “pods” for urban use.

-The autonomy software running the vehicle, called Selenium, originated in Oxford University’s Oxford Robotics Institute with funding from the Engineering and Physical Sciences Research Council (EPSRC).
+The autonomy software running the vehicle, called Selenium, originated at ORI with funding from the Engineering and Physical Sciences Research Council (EPSRC).
 Selenium uses data from cameras and LIDAR systems to navigate its way around the environment.
-Selenium is being commercialised and was integrated onto an electric vehicle by Oxford University spinout company Oxbotica.
+Selenium is being commercialised and was integrated onto an electric vehicle by Oxford University spin-out company Oxbotica.

 Professor Paul Newman, BP Professor of Information Engineering at Oxford University and co-founder of Oxbotica, said: